 Cost Share Program Guidelines

 The purpose of the Cost Share Program is to build partnerships with local entities to pool efforts and resources to deliver state highway and bridge projects.
 The Missouri Department of Transportation (MoDOT) allocates Cost Share funds based on the Missouri Highways and Transportation Commission’s (MHTC) approved funding distribution formula.
-At least 10 percent is set-aside for projects that demonstrate economic development through job creation.
-Projects are selected by the Cost Share Committee, which consists of the Chief Engineer, Chief Financial Officer and the Assistant Chief Engineer.
+For fiscal years 2021 through 2023, ten percent (10%) is set-aside for projects that demonstrate economic development.
+Beginning in fiscal year 2024, twenty percent (20%) is set-aside for projects that demonstrate economic development.
+The Commission may select projects for the set-aside funds and provide up to one hundred percent (100%) of the total project cost.
+Projects are selected by the Cost Share Committee, which consists of the Deputy Director/Chief Engineer, Chief Financial Officer, Assistant Chief Engineer, and two members selected by the Director.
 They are then recommended for approval by the MHTC via a STIP amendment.

-MoDOT participates up to 50 percent of the total project costs on the state highway system.
-While contributions are expected on economic development projects, the Cost Share Committee may increase MoDOT’s participation up to 100 percent for economic development projects that create new jobs.
-Job creation will be verified by the Department of Economic Development.
-The project agreement will identify requirements for returning funds if jobs are not created as planned.
-Retail development projects do not qualify as economic development.
+The Missouri Department of Economic Development (DED) may recommend projects for the set-aside funds.
+The projects must demonstrate economic development through job creation.
+MoDOT works in cooperation with the DED and project sponsors to determine when targeted investments can be made to create jobs and may provide up to one-hundred percent (100%) of the total project cost.
+Retail development projects do not qualify as economic development projects that create jobs.

 MoDOT’s participation includes the amount of Cost Share funds allocated to the project, District STIP or Operating Budget funds and activities performed by MoDOT such as preliminary engineering, right of way incidentals and construction engineering.

 Generally, the Cost Share funding per project is limited to $10 million in total and $2.5 million per year.
-However, projects exceeding this limit can be considered based on factors such as project need, the opportunity for economic development and the willingness of the local partners to be flexible and bring resources to the table.
-Project applications should not expand the state highway system or increase maintenance costs for MoDOT.
-Project applications that significantly expand the state highway system or increase maintenance costs for MoDOT must seek pre-approval by the Chief Engineer prior to submittal.
+However, projects exceeding this limit can be considered based on factors such as project need, the opportunity for economic development and the willingness of the local partners to be flexible and bring resources to the table..
+Project applications that significantly expand the state highway system or increase maintenance costs for MoDOT must seek pre-approval by the Deputy Director/Chief Engineer prior to submittal of the application to MoDOT.

 7.4 Funding Distribution

-On Jan.
-10, 2003, the Missouri Highways and Transportation Commission adopted an objective method to distribute transportation funds using factors reflecting system size and usage and where people live and work.
-The distribution of funds has been the subject of debate for over a decade.
-The method for determining where and on what to spend limited transportation dollars has changed several times.
-Changes have been a result of both long-term project plans and political pressure centered on dividing funds between the urban and rural areas of the state.
-This method goes beyond the narrow discussions of geography and allows for allocation of funding based on objective, transportation-related factors that are representative indicators of physical system needs.

-Since 2003, the Missouri Highways and Transportation Commission has used a formula to distribute construction program funds for road and bridge improvements to each of its districts (seven since 2011).
-This is the largest area of MoDOT’s budget that provides funding for safety improvements, taking care of the system and flexible funds that districts can use to take care of the system or invest in major projects that relieve congestion and spur economic growth.
-In many districts, taking care of the system funds are not sufficient to maintain current system conditions.
-Districts use flexible funds to make up the difference, but often times still fall short.
+Since 2003, the Missouri Highways and Transportation Commission has used a formula to distribute construction program funds for road and bridge improvements to each of its seven districts.
+This is the largest area of MoDOT’s budget that provides funding for safety improvements, asset management and system improvement funds that districts can use to take care of the system or invest in major projects that relieve congestion and spur economic growth.
+In many districts, asset management funds are not sufficient to maintain current system conditions.
+Districts use system improvement funds to make up the difference.

 Figure 7.1 identifies how construction program funds are allocated annually to districts using the following formula:

 Figure 7.1 MoDOT Funding Distribution for Construction Funds

-Care of the System*

-$435 M

-Source: MoDOT’s Citizen’s Guide to Transportation Funding in Missouri, 2016
+Source: MoDOT’s Citizen’s Guide to Transportation Funding in Missouri, November 2022.